 Chocolate Covered Bananas Recipe

+Have you ever had a frozen chocolate banana?
+They are so good!
 First, let’s talk about the ingredients you will need to make chocolate covered bananas.
-The best part is it is such a simple recipe.
+The best part is that this is such a simple recipe.

 Ok, so let’s start with the bananas!
 You want a big bunch of bananas that are just the way you enjoy them.
 If you like ones that are greenish because of the flavor, then that is still how they will taste after you freeze them.
 Bananas that are more ripe, that is more yellow and less green, will be a little sweeter and still taste a little sweeter after they are frozen.